alberto-lazari/computer-science/dim/notes.typ

 = Stereo images
 - Disparity map shows intensity of parallax effect between two images (two eyes)
 - Stereo images have to be rectificated #sym.arrow point the object in focus

+#lecture[5 -- 31/10]
+= Camera parameters
+- Intrinsic: depend on the camera itself
+- Extrinsic: camera location/orientation

+== Direct Linear Transform (DLT)
+Infer the 11 intrinsic and extrinsic parameters from image